annikahettmann/Welcome-Page/README.md

 # Chapman Data Analytics Association
 Hello!
 This is our welcome page where you can find various resources for the club!
 We are a community passionate & excited about analytics and love to explore, discuss, and learn about data.
-Please contact us with any questions at chapmandataanalytics@gmail.com.
+Please contact us with any questions at dataanalytics@chapman.edu.

 ## Club Description
 The Data Analytics Association will facilitate the interaction of like-minded programmers in an effort to establish an educationally accredited association by manipulating innovative technological platforms to: